google/flogger/docs/best_practice.md

 ## Loggers should always be `private static final` {#modifiers}

 Why `final`?
 The logger for a class should never need to change.
-If you need to change logging configuration at runtime, you can do that through LoggerConfig.
+If you need to change logging configuration at runtime, you should do that according to the chosen logging backend in your system.
 Replacing the logger itself is disruptive for no particular upside.

 Why `static`?
 Most obviously, some loggers *must* be static, because they will be used from static initializers.
 And since logger usage should be consistent